Relationship of Peter Mandelson and Jeffrey Epstein: 2002–2011

-According to recent reports, Mandelson flew on Epstein's private jet, the Lolita Express, on at least one occasion.
+According to reports in September 2025, Mandelson flew on Epstein's private jet, the Lolita Express, on at least one occasion.
 A former Epstein employee, Valdson Vieira Cotrin, recalls Mandelson flying with Epstein on his private jet.
-The trip, in the early 2000s, was from St. Thomas in the U.S. Virgin Islands to New York.
+The trip, in the early 2000s, was from St. Thomas in the US Virgin Islands to New York.
 A former employee believes Epstein made a short helicopter trip to meet Mandelson while he was staying on a nearby island.

 Additionally, Epstein paid for commercial flights for Mandelson.
-Financial records from the U.S. House of Representatives Oversight Committee show that Epstein paid for two commercial flights for Mandelson in April 2003, totaling more than $7,400 (£5,400).
-Emails from October 2005 show that after Mandelson complained to Epstein about a lack of British Airways air miles, Epstein offered to pay for his plane tickets to the Caribbean.
+Financial records from the US House of Representatives Oversight Committee show that Epstein paid for two commercial flights for Mandelson in April 2003, totalling more than $7,400 (£5,400).
+Emails from October 2005 show that, after Mandelson complained to Epstein about a lack of British Airways air miles, Epstein offered to pay for his plane tickets to the Caribbean.
 It is unknown if Mandelson accepted the offer.
-It also emerged that in 2002, Mandelson encouraged then prime minister Tony Blair to meet Epstein, and that during his time as business secretary, Mandelson reportedly asked Epstein to broker a deal for the sale of a UK taxpayer-owned banking business.
+It also emerged that in 2002, Mandelson encouraged Prime Minister Tony Blair to meet Epstein, and that during his time as business secretary, Mandelson reportedly asked Epstein to broker a deal for the sale of a UK taxpayer-owned banking business.
 Documents concerning Mandelson's 2002 memo and advice to Blair on Epstein were set to be released from the National Archives in September 2025 but were withheld due to an "international relations" exemption.

-Birthday book revelations
+Payments from Epstein

-Following Mandelson's nomination as HM Ambassador to the United States by Starmer in December 2024, the security services allegedly shared concerns with Starmer but he was appointed irrespective.
-The Cabinet Office carried out a due diligence check on Mandelson, but the appointment was announced before an in-depth security vetting was conducted.
-Starmer's chief of staff, Morgan McSweeney, was enthusiastic about Mandelson's appintment.
-In February 2025, when asked about his relationship with Epstein by the Financial Times, Mandelson said: "I regret ever meeting him or being introduced to him by his partner Ghislaine Maxwell.
-I regret even more the hurt he caused to many young women.
-I'm not going to go into this.
-It's an FT obsession and frankly you can all fuck off.
-OK?"
+In January 2026, a release of documents relating to Epstein showed Mandelson and his boyfriend (since October 2023 husband) Reinaldo Avila da Silva received upwards of $75,000 in three payments from Epstein, the first of such payments having been made to Mandelson in 2003 and the last in 2004.